candidtim/extmake/README.md

  - Resolve included target names, allow overrides.
    - Add the `#super make TARGET` directive.
    - A command to generate an override, like `extmake-edit override TARGET`
- - `extmake-edit cache` to manage the cached resources
  - Allow overriding the variables defined in the included files with `?=`
  - Generate a sample configuration file (`config.toml.example`) alongside the config file.